mx3m/mx3m.github.io/_drafts/2015-06-15-reliability-should-be-first-on-your-list.markdown

 It's fun.
 I quite like these moments because for once I get to do my job without any tool in front of me.
 It's just a conversation going on.
 When I'm lucky, I get to draw some lines on a whiteboard.
 That's cool too.

 Most of the start-ups we work with during those sessions have plenty of questions to ask us.
-They're usually quite happy to get an stranger's eye on what they do – get some design help and critique.
-It's free.
+They seem happy to get some strangers' eyes on what they do – get some design help and critique.
+Plus, it's free.

 I think I'm getting this sense that a lot of them are concerned about how their product is looking, whether the onboarding is doing, if X feature could be improved by pushing Y feature to a future sprint?
 All of that is great.
 They get the feedback they want, maybe improve their product over the next few days, maybe not.